Website feedback widgets are a simple way to get feedback from your users or site visitors.

 These feedback widgets make it easy for users and team members to send you bug reports.
 Most of them connect with bug tracking software and support visual feedback.
 Feedback widgets that support screenshots and automatically capture technical information are also suitable for bug reporting, for example, Saber Feedback and Usabilla.

-BugHerd aims to be a bug tracking tool that sits on your website.
-Feedback will be pinned to your website like a sticky note.
-The sidebar also allows you to log an issue, change ownership, status, see your full task list and so on.
+BugHerd is a bug-tracking tool that integrates with your website.
+Feedback will be pinned to your website like a sticky note, making it fun and easy to track issues.
+The sidebar allows you to log an issue, change ownership or status, see your full task list, and more.
 Feedback is sent to a task management board.
-BugHerd connects with software such as GitHub, Slack and Basecamp.
+BugHerd integrates with software such as GitHub, Slack, and Basecamp.

 Bugherd sends feedback to a task management board

-Marker.io is a visual bug tracking tool.
-You can draw arrows and write text direct on your website to identify problems, and bug reporting templates can be customised to a certain extent.
-Feedback is centralised in your issue tracker through native integrations.
-It works on local, staging and live websites.
+Marker.io is a visual bug-tracking tool.
+You can draw arrows and write text directly on your website to identify problems.
+Bug reporting templates can be customised to a certain extent, too, making the app more personal to your business.
+Feedback is centralised in your issue tracker via native integrations.
+It works on local, staging, and live websites.
 Currently you need to install a browser extension to get the tool to work.

 Advantages: Connects easily with your existing issue tracker or project management software

-Disadvantages: No dashboard and need to install a browser extension
+Disadvantages: There is no dashboard and you need to install a browser extension for this service to work

 Mark up feedback with arrows and emojis using Marker.io